 About 60% of senior executives believe that semiconductor companies have weak brand image and recognition compared to other technology companies.

 Meanwhile, students are more interested in job opportunities at consumer-facing technology companies.
-They believe that jobs at other technology companies are more interesting, pay higher salaries, and have better growth prospects than the semiconductor industry.
+They believe that jobs at other technology companies are more interesting, pay higher salaries and have better growth prospects than the semiconductor industry.

-Not only that, according to the Great Attrition/Great Attraction survey conducted by McKinsey & Company in March 2023, more and more workers in the electronics and semiconductor sectors are likely to leave their current jobs within the next 3 to 6 months.
+Not only that, according to the Great Attrition/Great Attraction survey conducted by McKinsey & Company in March 2023, more and more workers in the electronics and semiconductor fields are likely to leave their current jobs within the next 3 to 6 months.

 The proportion of semiconductor workers planning to leave their jobs is 53% by 2023, up from 40% in 2021.
 When asked, these people said that the reason for this decision was because they could not develop and advance their careers (34%), another reason was the lack of flexibility in the workplace (33%).